mnesvold/rooibos/README.md

 6. Pick a variant: `tup variant configs/{default,release}.conf` (Use `default` to include debug symbols; use `release` to optimize Rooibos.)
 6. Run Tup: `cd $ROOT; tup`

 If all dependencies are in place, this will build Rooibos and run the integration tests by running Rooibos against the C files in `tests` and `diff`ing against their expected results.
-If Tup comes back green and "`Updated`", you're good to go.
+If Tup comes back green and `Updated`, you're good to go.

 ## Usage